hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > That fools, like cats: are by their noise found out;
 >
-> So sent out bills, with pictures placed on each,
+> So sent out bills[^64], with pictures placed on each,
 >
 > That he would "fifty-two divisions teach

->
+[^64]: The above sapient professor, published a bill ornamented with wood cuts of dancing attitudes, proposing to teach fifty-two divisions (not positions) of waltzing.

 > Of waltzing!!!" – Mark, the term division shows
 >
 > The nature of the dance be little knows;